QUBIC III: Laboratory Characterization: Measurement Results and Analysis

-\section{Spectral Response}
+\subsection{Spectral Response}

-The spectral response was measured using the calibration source (see Section~\ref{sec:calsource}).
-The calibration source was setup with a sine wave modulation at 1~Hz and stepped through frequencies across the band from 110~GHz to 180~GHz.
-After synchronized demodulation at the bolometer, this provides an extremely high signal-to-noise measurement.
-Figure~\ref{fig:bandpass} shows the measured profile which corresponds to the expected profile of the filter provided by Cardiff.
-The plot shows the average of all operational TES \citep[181 detectors, see][]{2020.QUBIC.PAPER4}, as well as the median, and the points filtered for minimum $3\sigma$ detection.
-All curves agree within the bandpass.
+The spectral response was measured using the calibration source (see section~\ref{sec:calsource}).
+The calibration source was modulated with a 1~Hz sine wave modulation and was stepped through frequencies across the band from 120~GHz to 180~GHz, taking 60~seconds of data at each frequency setting.
+The calibration source output power was measured independently by a zero-bias detector at the output of the amplitude multiplication chain, as described in section~\ref{sec:calsource}.
+Synchronized demodulation of the calibration source output and the bolometer response provides a high signal-to-noise measurement which also accounts for any spectral variation in the calibration source output power.
+Figure~\ref{fig:bandpass} shows the measured profile.
+The error bars are statistical and calculated from the uncertainty in the demodulation of the calibration source signal.
+The spectral response is flat to within 1.5~dB inside the range 136~GHz to 173~GHz, and drops by $\sim2.5$~dB at the nominal band edge of 130~GHz.